Dangerous Liaisons: The Music

 The Intermedio (In Full score)

-sequence, including its Prelude.
+The unforgettable Reflections sequence, including its Prelude.

-of the powerful "Intermedio" from Dangerous Liaisons, in Full Score.
+Liaisons, in Full Score.
 Music by Malcolm Caluori.
-Libretto
+Libretto by Johnathan Daniel Steppe.
+For solo mezzo-soprano, mixed

-of brief episodes from her life and childhood as a dramatic explanation of her wickedness.
+voices and orchestra.
+The Marquise de Merteuil recounts a series of brief episodes from her life and childhood in a dramatic

 ~ RUNNING ORDER ~